On this page:

 Post-install

 - Request for a licensed electrical inspector to conduct a safety check before the solar system can begin to generate electricity.
 (The electrical inspector turns on the solar system after the check.)
+Once you’ve received a Certificate of Electrical Safety, it is safe to leave the system on.

 - Notify the energy retailer and distribution business, including submitting any required information to allow them to reconfigure the meter and ensure the solar system is export ready.